 In most cases, students are admitted to a 4-year University, complete their GUR’s, and then apply to the medical imaging department.
 These Bachelor Degree programs can also be open to individuals who have already earned an Associate Degree or completed a certificate program in sonography or allied health, and who are currently certified as a Registered Diagnostic Sonographer through the American Registry for Diagnostic Medical Sonography (ARDMS) or a similar professional association.

-Bachelor’s Program Coursework
+Bachelor’s Degree Coursework

 An Ultrasound Bachelors degree will also include clinical or internship experiences, but for an Advanced Placement program this may not be required due to previous work experience.